top of page

 psychotherapist

 One of my goals in therapy is to provide clients with a safe, affirming space where they can feel seen and heard in their fullness.
-In our journey we carry with us our ancestors who deserved healing but were never given the opportunity.
+In our journey, we carry with us our ancestors who deserved healing but were never given the opportunity.
 Generations heal through us.
 The first step is reaching out for support.
 I look forward to hearing from you!

 pronouns: she/they